cbitter78/What-I-am-Learning/books/the_unicorn_project.md

 # The Unicorn Project

-This is the second in a series of DevOps books frmm [Gene Kim](https://www.amazon.com/Gene-Kim/e/B00AERCJ9E?ref=dbs_t_r_fta_b00aercj9e).
+This is the second in a series of DevOps books from [Gene Kim](https://www.amazon.com/Gene-Kim/e/B00AERCJ9E?ref=dbs_t_r_fta_b00aercj9e).
-The first is [T]he Phonenix Project](the_phonenix_project.md) which is set in a company, Parts Unlimited.
+The first is [T]he Phoenix Project](the_phonenix_project.md) which is set in a company, Parts Unlimited.
-This book continutes the Parts Unlimited story in a differnt and updated fashon.
-Though in the preface it says that reading The Phonenix Project is not required I think its worth doing.
+This book continues the Parts Unlimited story in a different and updated fashion.
+Though in the preface it says that reading The Phoenix Project is not required I think its worth doing.

-Both of these books are roughly based on [The Goal](the_goal.md) which is also a greate read.
+Both of these books are roughly based on [The Goal](the_goal.md) which is also a grate read.

 ## Amazon Link